Minimum Wage Law

 • Is minimum wage going up?

 On a federal level, no, minimum wage is not going up.
 It has stayed the same since 2009.
 However, many state-level minimum wages are scheduled to increase (typically in January or July of each year).
-Seven states have their minimum wages increase each year based on cost of living: Alaska, Florida, Missouri, Montana, New Jersey, Ohio, and South Dakota.
-Another fourteen states (and the District of Columbia) have enacted legislation with planned minimum wage increases for 2017: Arizona, Arkansas, California, Colorado, Connecticut, Hawaii, Maine, Maryland, Massachusetts, Michigan, New York, Oregon, Vermont, and Washington.
+As of 2026, 19 states plus Washington D.C. have their minimum wages increase each year based on cost of living.

 Eric Gibbs